Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

         H_o['cancel'] = True
         send_mgr_worker_msg(comm, H_o)

+In future calls to the allocation function by the manager, points that would have been distributed for simulation work but are now marked with "cancel" will not be processed.
+In a separate routine, the manager will still attempt to send kill signals to workers that are processing cancelled points.

 Most Workers, including those running other persistent generators, are only allocated work when they're in an :doc:`idle or non-active state<../data_structures/worker_array>`.
 However, since this generator must asynchronously update its model and